archethic-foundation/archethic-docs/docs/participate/dex/05-Guide_Usage/03-farming.md

 The table displays all current deposits.
 The available information includes:

 - **Amount**: The number of LP tokens deposited.
 - **Estimated Rewards**: The current estimated rewards.
-This amount will increase over time until the end of the lock period (if the deposit is not flexible). **Rewards are calculated hourly**.
+This amount will increase over time until the end of the lock period. **Rewards are calculated hourly**.
 - **Unlocks In**: The remaining time before the LP tokens and associated rewards are released.
 - **Level**: Your current level.
 If your level is not at the maximum, you have the option to relock your LP tokens at any time for a period longer than the current one.
 Increasing the lock duration will raise your level.
 - **APR**: The estimated Annual Percentage Rate.